-Let’s face it – this holiday weather is pretty awful.
-Plans of escaping to the seaside with suitcases in the boot packed with buckets and spades and squeezing in the odd picnic or BBQ May just but wistful dreams.
-But you can still have a wonderful break, heaps of fun and avoid the dreaded screen overload!
+Even if you don’t have suitcases in the boot and packed out with buckets and spades as you head to somewhere fabulous – you can still have a wonderful break, heaps of fun and avoid the dreaded screen overload!

 Don’t lose your children down the Minecraft rabbit hole

 If you don’t want to kiss goodbye to your children as they enter the Land of Minecraft or you want to save your tween from becoming surgically attached to their phones, here are a few of our favourite ways of passing the time screen free.